villuna/taiko/README.md

 (todo: get a more interesting name)
 A Taiko no tatsujin clone/simulator.
 I'm contractually obliged to mention it's written in rust.

 This is still under construction.
 My goals for this project are to create a taiko-style rhythm game that can read and play songs using the tja format.
-It can't play anything yet.
+It can... kinda do that now!
+But there is much work to be done before I am comfortable calling it a "working game".

 # Instructions
 As there is no release yet, this can only be build with cargo, so install [rust](https://www.rust-lang.org/) and run `cargo run --release` to run the current release version.